LightAndLight/xeval/README.md

 ## Motivation

+I came up with the idea by allowing myself to dream bigger about what a computing system could do.
+You can read more about that thought process on my blog: [Unfettering the imagination - blog.ielliott.io](https://blog.ielliott.io/unfettering-the-imagination).

-This was an investigation into the [malleability](https://malleable.systems/) of the X window manager.
+Concretely this ended up being an investigation into the [malleability](https://malleable.systems/) of the X window manager.
 My system comes pre-configured with some text selection verbs: copy, paste.
-I wanted to know whether I could teach my system a new one: compute.
+I wanted to know whether I could teach my system a new one: compute-and-replace.

 I say "teach the *system*" because I shouldn't have to modify any of my installed GUI programs in order to use this new feature.
 I would be simultaneously extending every GUI program I've installed, plus all the those I *could* install in the future.
 This is empowering, because I'm not dependent on each program's author to provide me the feature,